draeton/draeton.github.com/_posts/2011-11-25-installing-docco-on-windows.md

 ---
 layout: post
-title: Installing Docco
+title: Installing Docco on Windows
 ---

 [Docco](http://jashkenas.github.com/docco/) evaluates .coffee or .js files for comments in Markdown syntax to generate documentation.
+The setup process was a little confusing for me on a Windows machine, so I thought I would be friendly and document the process for others.

 ### Install Node.js